Fleckism/SecurityPlus/SecurityPlus/11B Secure Application Protocols.md

 The [[network]] infrastructure of switches, routers, access points, and secure hosts is implemented for the purpose of running services.
 The application protocols that enable web, email, and VoIP require secure configuration too.
 # HYPERTEXT TRANSFER PROTOCOL AND WEB SERVICES

-The foundation of web technology is the HyperText Transfer Protocol ([[HTTP]]).
-HTTP enables clients (typically web browsers) to request resources from an HTTP server.
-A client connects to the HTTP server using an appropriate [[TCP]] port (the default is port 80) and submits a request for a resource, using a uniform resource locator (URL).
+The foundation of web technology is the HyperText Transfer Protocol ([[Hyper Text Transfer ProtocolTTPs]]]]).
+Hyper Text Transfer ProtocolTTPs]] enables clients (typically web browsers) to request resources from an Hyper Text Transfer ProtocolTTPs]] server.
+A client connects to the Hyper Text Transfer ProtocolTTPs]] server using an appropriate [[TCP]] port (the default is port 80) and submits a request for a resource, using a uniform resource locator (URL).
 The server acknowledges the request and responds with the data (or an error message).

-The response and request payload formats are defined in an HTTP header.
-The HTTP payload is usually used to serve HTML web pages, which are plaintext files with coded tags (HyperText Markup Language) describing how the page should be formatted.
+The response and request payload formats are defined in an Hyper Text Transfer ProtocolTTPs]] header.
+The Hyper Text Transfer ProtocolTTPs]] payload is usually used to serve HTML web pages, which are plaintext files with coded tags (HyperText Markup Language) describing how the page should be formatted.
 A web browser can interpret the tags and display the text and other resources associated with the page, such as binary picture or sound files linked to the HTML page.

-HTTP also features a forms mechanism (POST) whereby a user can submit data from the client to the server.
-HTTP is nominally a [[stateless protocol]]; this means that the server preserves no information about the client during a session.
-However, the basic functionality of HTTP servers is often extended by support for scripting and programmable features (web applications).
+Hyper Text Transfer ProtocolTTPs]] also features a forms mechanism (POST) whereby a user can submit data from the client to the server.
+Hyper Text Transfer ProtocolTTPs]] is nominally a [[stateless protocol]]; this means that the server preserves no information about the client during a session.
+However, the basic functionality of Hyper Text Transfer ProtocolTTPs]] servers is often extended by support for scripting and programmable features (web applications).
 Servers can also **set text file cookies to preserve session information.** These coding features, plus integration with databases, **increase flexibility and interactivity, but also increase the attack surface which exposes more vulnerabilities.**

-Many argue that HTTP is a stateful protocol.
-Version 2 of HTTP adds more state-preserving features ([blog.zamicol.com/2017/05/is-http2-stateful-protocol-application.html](https://blog.zamicol.com/2017/05/is-http2-stateful-protocol-application.html)).
+Many argue that Hyper Text Transfer ProtocolTTPs]] is a stateful protocol.
+Version 2 of Hyper Text Transfer ProtocolTTPs]] adds more state-preserving features ([blog.zamicol.com/2017/05/is-http2-stateful-protocol-application.html](https://blog.zamicol.com/2017/05/is-http2-stateful-protocol-application.html)).
 # TRANSPORT LAYER SECURITY

-As with other early [[TCP]]/IP application protocols, HTTP communications are not secured.
-Secure Sockets Layer ([[SSL]]) was developed by Netscape in the 1990s to address the lack of security in HTTP.
+As with other early [[TCP]]/IP application protocols, Hyper Text Transfer ProtocolTTPs]] communications are not secured.
+Secure Sockets Layer ([[SSL]]) was developed by Netscape in the 1990s to address the lack of security in Hyper Text Transfer ProtocolTTPs]].
 SSL proved very popular with the industry, and it was quickly adopted as a standard named Transport Layer Security ([[TLS]]).
-It is typically used with HTTP (referred to as HTTPS or HTTP Secure) but can also be used to secure other application protocols and as a virtual private networking (VPN) solution.
+It is typically used with Hyper Text Transfer ProtocolTTPs]] (referred to as Hyper Text Transfer ProtocolTTPs]]S or Hyper Text Transfer ProtocolTTPs]] Secure) but can also be used to secure other application protocols and as a virtual private networking (VPN) solution.

 To implement TLS, a server is assigned a digital certificate signed by some trusted certificate authority ([[CA]]).
 The certificate proves the identity of the server (assuming that the client trusts the CA) and validates the server's public/private key pair.
 The server uses its key pair and the TLS protocol to agree upon mutually supported ciphers with the client and negotiate an encrypted communications session.

-HTTPS operates over port 443 by default.
-HTTPS operation is indicated by using https:// for the [[URL]] and by a padlock icon shown in the browser.
+Hyper Text Transfer ProtocolTTPs]]S operates over port 443 by default.
+Hyper Text Transfer ProtocolTTPs]]S operation is indicated by using https:// for the [[URL]] and by a padlock icon shown in the browser.

 It is also possible to install a certificate on the client so that the server can trust the client.
 This is not often used on the web but is a feature of VPNs and enterprise networks that require mutual authentication.